-SCIAF helps thousands of people affected by hunger, conflict and disease, in some of the poorest countries in the world.
-We give people a hand up, not a hand out.
+SCIAF works in partnership with some of the world's poorest communities, giving people a hand up, not a hand out.

-If you would like any further information on leaving a gift in your will to SCIAF please get in touch with Catriona Yates, Legacies Officer, on 0141 354 5555, email email@example.com or visit our website www.sciaf.org.uk/wills
+If you would like any further information on leaving a gift in your will to SCIAF please get in touch with Ann Ward, on 0141 354 5555, email email@example.com or visit our website www.sciaf.org.uk/wills

 It's a simple process that means your values live on even after you have gone: